jordanlinford/ClubandCover/replit.md

 The platform is designed for book enthusiasts who want to share, discover, and exchange books within clubs and communities.
 Users can catalog their books, participate in reading groups, and facilitate peer-to-peer book swaps.

+**Sprint-2 AI & Discovery:** The application now includes AI-powered features for book description generation, semantic search, and intelligent matching between books and clubs.
+These features use OpenAI's GPT-4o-mini and text-embedding-3-small models, with graceful degradation when the API key is not configured.

 # User Preferences

 Preferred communication style: Simple, everyday language.